julien-poivret/SSH_basic/README.md

 Is that things is for naive children ? certainly not ! but it's bound to the communication domain with the whole security issue comming with !

-I say that because often we see 8 years old childrens with raspberrypi on promotional picture, well that fun and positive ! but a computer is open on internet and bad people may be every where even inside your smart wc !!!
+I say that because often we see 8 years old childrens with raspberryPi on promotional picture, well that fun and positive ! but a computer is open on internet and bad people may be every where even inside your smart wc !!!
 We have to be aware of that a soon as possible !
 What if the next notice will be on server socket through outside internet connection !?